Understanding AHU Energy Efficiency Ratings

 Motor Efficiency Classes

-Electric motor efficiency classifications (IE ratings) indicate motor performance.
-Higher numbers indicate more efficient motors:
+Electric motor efficiency classifications (IE ratings) indicate motor performance:

 ErP regulations mandate minimum motor efficiency for many applications.
 IE3 or IE4 motors increasingly become standard specifications.